An ad-free and cookie-free website.

 Many terms have 4-5 minute videos showing a derivation and explanation.
 If this term had one, it would appear here.

 Videos can also be accessed from our YouTube Channel.

 If this term had a video, the script would be here.

 Click box for answer.

-Our trained humans found another term in the category corporate actions you may find helpful.
+Our trained humans found other terms in the category corporate actions you may find helpful.

-Subscribe because your support matters.
+Subscribe at YouTube for reminders, and because your support matters.
 It really does.